Smothered Pork Chops in Oven

 baked pork chops

 Juicy and tender, sweet and savory, these Smothered Baked Pork Chops are roasted to perfection in just 30 minutes!
-A quick and easy dinner.
+A quick and delicious dinner.

 Prep Time 10 minutes